frajdzia/Estate_Agent_Web_Application/README.md

 ## Website was created as a University coursework

-**To open the application you need to:**
+**To open the application, you need to:**

-- have already or download 22.11.0 version of Node.JS;
-- have already or download 10.9.0 version of npm;
+- Have Node.js version 22.11.0 or higher installed.
+- Have npm version 10.9.0 or higher installed.

-**After downloading necessary files:**
+**After downloading the necessary files:**

-- open git bash;
-- write "cd (folder name)" to get to the folder that the project was downloaded into;
-- when you are located in the project folder, you have to write "npm start" in the bit bash cmd.
+1. Open Git Bash.
+2. Navigate to the project folder by running cd (folder name).
+3. Once you're in the project folder, install the required dependencies by running the npm install command.
+4. After the dependencies are installed, start the project by running npm start in Git Bash.

 The project after that should run soon on the website as a localhost.